 The last step in our theoretical framework consists in the possibility of extending the previous procedure to the case of many light particles to be injected in the system one after another.
 To this purpose, one should use an approximation result analogous to Theorem~\ref{thm:geneRho}, but adapted to a multi-particle system with light particles arriving at different times.
-Instead of following this way, which is fully rigorous but cumbersome and very difficult to handle (See for instance \cite{adami_2} for a result with many simultaneous ``collisions''), we will repeatedly use the approximation given by Theorem~\ref{thm:geneRho}.
-This means that, in our view, everything goes on as if the heavy particle were at each time in interaction with only one light particle.
+Instead of following this approach, which is fully rigorous but cumbersome and very difficult to handle (See for instance \cite{adami_2} for a result with many simultaneous ``collisions''), we will repeatedly use the approximation given by Theorem~\ref{thm:geneRho}.
+This means that we treat the heavy particle as if it were interacting with only one light particle at a time.

 Under that approximation, the multiple use of the collision operator ${\mt I}_\chi$ is justified, provided that the constants $\widetilde C_1$, $\widetilde C_2$ and $\widetilde C_3$ appearing in Theorem~\ref{thm:geneRho} do not explode when computed for $\rho^{M,a}(t)$ instead of $\rho^M(0)$.
-The behaviour of such constants can be shown to depend on the regularity properties of the collision function $I_\chi$ only.
-In particular, the calculation of the kinetic energy of $\rho^{M,a}(0)$ in terms of $\rho^M(0)$ and $I_\chi$, done in Proposition~\ref{prop:Exchange}, may guarantee the correct behaviour of the constants $\widetilde C_1$, $\widetilde C_2$ and $\widetilde C_3$, but we will not go into such details.
+The behavior of such constants can be shown to depend on the regularity properties of the collision function $I_\chi$ only.
+In particular, the calculation of the kinetic energy of $\rho^{M,a}(0)$ in terms of $\rho^M(0)$ and $I_\chi$, done in Proposition~\ref{prop:Exchange}, may guarantee the correct behavior of the constants $\widetilde C_1$, $\widetilde C_2$ and $\widetilde C_3$, but we will not go into such details.